humaid-memee/clicky/README.md

-# MultiClicky
+# Clicky

 ### I click.
 You click.
-We all click.Muliplayer version of clicky
+We all click.

+Clicky is a web game to help train clicking accuracy.